JohnSnowLabs/spark-nlp/docs/_posts/ahmedlone127/2024-11-27-nllb_distilled_600M_8int_xx.md

 ## Description

-Pretrained NLLBTransformer, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.`mini_cpm_2b_8bit` is a multilingual model originally trained by openbmb.
+Pretrained NLLBTransformer, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP.`nomic_embed_v1` is a English model originally trained by facebook.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>